 How Manufacturers Present Their Certifications Online

 Renown Electric, a manufacturer of electric motors and repair company has a certification page on its website so that buyers can see that Renown is a quality business to work with.
-The motor company lists out all the certifications they have obtained throughout the years, with images of those certifications in the side rail.
-What's unique about this page as well is that Renown put together a free downloadable offer for their ISO 9001:2015 certificate.
+The motor company lists out all the certifications they have obtained throughout the years within their website's side rail section.
+What's unique about this page is that Renown put together a free downloadable offer for their ISO 9001:2015 certificate.
 Providing a gated downloadable certification goes beyond showing buyers that you're a quality supplier, but it also helps improve lead generation efforts.

 Tex Tech Industries is a textile manufacturer that takes full advantage of the certifications they have across multiple content types.
 An ISO 9001:2015 certification is positioned in both the header and footer of the company website.
 The footer also showcases its Thomasnet.com badging with a "Verified Supplier Badge" and a "COVID-19 Response Supplier Badge," which is also highlighted on the Tex Tech Industries Thomas company profile.